Reading time: 3 minutes

 I love encouragers…I love being one, I love listening to them, I love hearing from them and this is why I have an encourager of the month to help us all to fly higher than ever before.
-This month it’s my dear friend, internet genius and designer extraordinaire Vanita Cyril.
+This month it’s my dear friend, SEO internet genius, website designer extraordinaire, and certified reiki master, Vanita Cyril.

 Here’s Vanita’s gift from her heart to yours: